 Specifies the field used for calculating the aggregated bin statistic value.

 Specifies the statistic method used for calculating the aggregated bin value.
-The type of statistic is applied to values in the Statistic Field.
+The type of statistic is applied to values in the Statistic Field parameter.
 The data type of the statistic field determines what type of statistic options are available.
 For example, choosing a string type field for the statistic field will provide Count and Count Distinct as options.
 Choosing an integer type field will provide Average, Maximum, Minimum, Standard Deviation, Sum, Variance, as well as Count and Count Distinct as options.

 Defines whether to label each aggregation bin.

 Specifies the rendering style for labels in each aggregation bin including Font, Size, Style, Format, and Color.
-The default label style uses the Arial, 12, plain, ###.##, and black.
+The default label style uses Arial, 12, plain, ###.##, and black.

 Min Bin Size (pixels)